OriginCode/OriginCode/README.md

 ![OriginCode Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=OriginCode&exclude_repo=dotfiles&layout=compact&theme=dark)

-_Honestly, I don't really care about my pronouns, you can use whatever you want.
-There are no gendered pronouns in almost all Chinese languages :/, and I'm a Chinese._

 ## MUG?

 I'm also a rhythm game player, I spend most of my free time playing beatmania IIDX (as of 2024-08-13 I'm SP 中伝 and DP 四段).